nayarsystems/bstates/wasm/README.md

 - **Directory**: `examples/web_raw`
 - **Overview**: This setup downloads the `.wasm` file directly from a specified directory (or URL).
 - **How It Works**: You provide a path when calling the load function, and the WASM file is fetched over HTTP just like any other resource.
-This method keeps the `.wasm` separate from your JavaScript code, improving caching efficiency and allowing for streaming in modern browsers.
+This method keeps the `.wasm` separate from your JavaScript code.

 ### Web Client (Base64-Encoded WASM)